RinoCattabiani/RinoCattabiani.github.io/README.md

 - Why does Math work if it's not real? by Radulovic
 - Philosophy of Mathematics, selected readings by Benacerraf and Putnam
 - Philosophy of Mathematics, An Anthology by Jacquette
+- Lectures on the Philosophy of Mathematics by Hamkins
 - Reflections on Kurt Godel by Wang

 ## Education